raushan1107/raushan1107/README.md

 <h1 align="center">Hi 👋, I'm Raushan Ranjan</h1>
 <p>
         Looking for a passionate and innovative <b>IT Developer</b> with a wide range of skills and expertise?
 Look no further!
-As a Corporate Trainer with <ul>Koenig Solutions</ul>, <br>I am a dedicated Educator and Learner with a curious mind and a passion for creating productive solutions that make life easier for people.<br><br></p>
+As a Corporate Trainer with <ul>Koenig Solutions</ul>,I am a dedicated Educator and Learner with a curious mind and a passion for creating productive solutions that make life easier for people.<br></p>
         <p text-align="left">
         With a skillset that includes:<br>
         <ul>